codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

       condition: not event.pull_request.label.name == "codemagicTest"
 {{< /highlight >}}

 **Example 3**.
-You can also combine triggering conditions, just make sure that each condition is wrapped with brackets:
+You can also combine triggering conditions, just make sure that each condition is wrapped in brackets:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: